5 Key Financial Ratios and How to Use Them?

 Debt to Equity Ratio

-The debt to equity calculates how much debt the company is using to grow A higher debt to equity ratio is not favorable for a business, for it indicates the possibility of default.
-The debt to equity ratio predicts how the equity capital will cover liabilities at the time of its liquidation.
+A higher debt-to-equity ratio is unfavorable for a business as it indicates the possibility of default.
+This ratio predicts how the equity capital will cover liabilities at the time of its liquidation.

 Debt to Equity Ratio = Total Liabilities / Shareholders’s Equity